Under-fire German judge quits Cambodia tribunal

 The genocide tribunal was established to bring the regime's leaders to justice.
 But so far only one case - against former Khmer Rouge prison chief Duch - has been successfully concluded.

-Four top leaders including Pol Pot's deputy, Nuon Chea, are due to go on trial in the coming months.'No hope'
+Four top leaders including Pol Pot's deputy, Nuon Chea, are due to go on trial in the coming months.

 It is the handling of the third and fourth cases - involving five people alleged to have been senior Khmer Rouge commanders - that has caused the current row.